main-casi/template-angular-ts-node/README.md

 # Angular Template with ESLint, Jest and Prettier

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.
-And upgraded to angular 11 and then to 12 also using Angular CLI `ng upgrade`.
+But later I've upgraded it to angular 11 and then to 12, also by using Angular CLI with `ng upgrade` command.
-I also changed the unit testing tool from jasmine/karma to jest.
+- I also changed the unit testing tool from `jasmine/karma` to `jest`.
+- And finally, changed `protractor` to `cypress`.

 ## Development server